 Tasty Cane's Sauce Home Version

-Featured in: Homemade Sauces and Marinades
+Category: Homemade Sauces and Marinades

 This homemade take on Cane's popular sauce mixes mayo, ketchup, Worcestershire sauce, garlic powder, pepper, and salt.
 Just stir everything together in a bowl until smooth, then stick it in the fridge for at least 6 hours so the flavors can blend properly.
 For the tastiest results, make it the day before.